Sal-Fakoya/Innolab-ML-Monday/README.md

 # Innolab-ML-Monday
 SLR and MLR code and dataset

+Due to limited time, we will focus on Steps 4, 6, 7

 ### Summary of Steps for Linear Regression

 1. Exploratory Data Analysis (EDA)